SCAS's finances are looked after day to day by the Treasurer, who is one of the members of Council elected at the AGM.

 Among other things, SCAS asks that individuals seek other sources of support before approaching SCAS; funds for grants are limited and grants will not normally cover the full cost of international representation.

-To apply for a grant, individuals should complete the proforma below and send it to the Treasurer.
+To apply for a grant, individuals should complete a form below and send it to email@example.com.

 Grants or Loans to clubs or counties